Junk Jack

-Junk Jack is an action-adventure sandbox video game by Italian developer Pixbits, originally released on iOS in 2011.
-A sequel entitled Junk Jack X was released on August 29, 2013.
-Junk Jack X has recently been renamed to Junk Jack, and the original game has been renamed to Junk Jack Retro.
+Junk Jack is an action-adventure sandbox video game by Italian developer Pixbits.
+It was released for iOS in 2011.
+A sequel, Junk Jack X, was released on August 29, 2013.
+Junk Jack X was renamed to Junk Jack, and the original game has been renamed to Junk Jack Retro.

 Gameplay

 Junk Jack is a 2D sandbox game where the player collects resources and aims to explore and survive in a randomly generated environment full of treasures and hidden secrets, filled with biomes on the surface and underground.